zSnout/zSnout.com/README.md

 port as the main Vite server, and no setup is needed.

-When the project is built, the `dist` directory will contain a file called `server.js`.
-It is your responsibility to load this as a CommonJS module and call its `.start()` method.
+When the project is built, the `dist` directory will contain a file called `server.mjs`.
+It is your responsibility to load this as an ES module and call its `.start()` method.
 This will create a Socket.io server on localhost on port `process.env.PORT || 3000`.
 You must serve static files normally and forward Socket.io connections to this server.